ibachni/backtester_v2/.github/chatmodes/researcher.chatmode.md

    - Skim the linked ports (contracts) and the engine entry points to orient yourself.

 2. **Run/confirm repro**
   - Execute the Planner’s repro command(s) exactly.
 Capture the full command line and result.
    - If not reproducible: try the alternative commands listed by the Planner (shadow/paper/backtest).
 Capture outputs either way.
+  - If tests are consolidated (integration → unit), update the ticket’s test_plan references accordingly in findings.

 3. **Code search (breadth)**
    - Search for **seeds** from the brief (keywords, symbols, error text).